 Strategic Planning | Community Relations | Professional Conduct | Innovation | Curriculum Quality Assurance

 Professionally, I completed a degree in Human Movement at the University of WA before traveling to Europe, where I taught in a tough London school for six years.
 Upon my return to WA I taught, and then was appointed to the administration, at Ballajura Community College, which is an Independent Public School with over 1500 students.
-I have recently completed my Master of Educational Leadership.
+I have also completed my Masters of Educational Leadership.
 These experiences have provided me with the knowledge, skills and capability to lead Busselton SHS.

 I am an inclusive leader.
 I take risks.
 I am fiercely honest.
 I possess a strong sense of natural justice to ensure all students achieve some level of success and reach their potential.

 Busselton SHS is committed to providing an engaging learning environment for every student.
 This is a commitment that will only be realised when students, teachers and parent/caregivers work together to achieve positive outcomes.
 The work that takes place in our school must have a focus on meeting the needs of all our students.
-For the above to be achieved, I will work hard and I will work ethically to build on existing achievements to make this school a ‘great school’ with ‘highly effective teachers’ and ‘successful students.’
+For the above to be achieved, I will work hard, and I will work ethically to build on the existing achievements to make this school a ‘great school’ with ‘highly effective teachers’ and ‘successful students.’